JeremySCook/RaspberryPi-Fan-Control/README.md

 # RaspberryPi Temperture Fan Control
 Control a Raspberry Pi fan based on temperature.
+Three methods for use:

-Can now use settings in Raspbery Pi OS as outlined here: https://www.youtube.com/watch?v=AdjU_AVcZTA
+* **Raspbery Pi OS Control** as outlined here: https://www.youtube.com/watch?v=AdjU_AVcZTA

-You can also use the temp-fan.sh script provided here, though it's easiest to install the full version of Raspberry Pi OS (even when running headless) to ensure the proper GPIO functionality is available.
+* **temp-fan.sh script** provided in this directory.
+May want to install the full version of Raspberry Pi OS (even when running headless) to ensure the proper GPIO functionality is available.
 Some discussion on the subject: https://github.com/JeremySCook/RaspberryPi-Fan-Control/issues/2
+* **Python Script** found here: https://github.com/JeremySCook/RaspberryPi-Fan-Control/blob/master/PythonScript/fantemp.py

-Purchase an EZ Fan2 on Tindie: https://www.tindie.com/products/jeremycook/ez-fan2-tiny-raspberry-pi-fan-controller/
+You can purchase the tiny EZ Fan2 control board on Tindie: https://www.tindie.com/products/jeremycook/ez-fan2-tiny-raspberry-pi-fan-controller/

-Repository contains accompanying material for https://www.youtube.com/watch?v=F1FQojoaNS8
+Note that the EZ Fan2 can be used for any small load up to a .6A limit (may need to de-rate in some situations) and fetures a flyback diode to help allieviate voltage spikes.

+Further fan control/development info https://www.youtube.com/watch?v=F1FQojoaNS8

 ![image](temp.jpg)